mscroggs/tmip2019-treasure-punt/README.md

 Groups of up to 6 people punted up the river Cam, and collected clues to the code of a comination lock they had been given.

 This repository contains the LaTeX code to make the instructions for the treasure punt, and a Python script that confirms that the puzzle has exactly one solution.

+Warning: comments in the TeX and Python files may reveal the solutions of the puzzles.